-The family and consumer sciences major graduates with a Bachelor of Science degree.
-Graduates find employment in the traditional areas: home extension, food research, nutrition research, food service management, child care, fashion design, homemaking, retail merchandising, dietetics, equipment sales, and journalism.
+Family and consumer sciences are grounded in the sciences and humanities.
+At the core is concern for the ment, child care, fashion design, homemaking, retail merchandising, dietetics, equipment sales, and journalism.
 They also find newer, nontraditional careers in these and other fields: debt counseling, energy conservation management, advertising, equipment promotion demonstration, and public relations.